-Like red or green curries, you can enjoy your Thai Yellow Curry with an off-dry white wine like Pinot Gris or Riesling.
+Like red or green curries, you can combine Thai Yellow Curry and wine that is off-dry to semi-sweet.
+Pinot Gris or Riesling are great choices.
 But you can also choose a dry white wine.
 Make sure it isn’t too light; otherwise, the meal might overpower it.
-Intense fruity flavors are great, and you can find these flavors in Chardonnay wines from Australia, New Zealand, or California.
+Go for fruity flavors that you can find in Chardonnay wines from Australia, New Zealand, or California.
 Stick to unoaked styles.
 Unoaked Viognier can be a good wine pairing for Thai Yellow Curry, too.

 Katsu Curry comes from Japan.
 The most common variation is Katsu Chicken, but you can also prepare it with pork or other meats.
 The meat is breaded with eggs and flour, fried, and finally served with rice and a curry sauce.
 This sauce consists of butter, oil, sake, brown sugar, and multiple spices and vegetables.
 Especially caramelized onions and carrots are noteworthy because they add a subtle sweetness to the dish.

-Katsu Curry is often considered Japanese barbecue sauce.
+Katsu Curry is often considered Japanese barbecue.
 It’s thick and creamy with a mild spiciness as well as salty and sweet notes.
 The fried meat adds some crunchiness, making this Japanese dish a very rich culinary experience.

-The right wine to pair with Katsu Curry is low in alcohol, so it doesn’t overpower the meal.
-It should have a good level of acidity to cut through the thick sauce, though.
+The right wine to pair with Katsu Curry is low in alcohol and high in acidity.
+These characteristics help the wine cut through the thick sauce without overpowering it.
 An off-dry German Riesling is a fantastic match.
 Its subtle sweetness is just perfect to complement the sauce’s flavors.
 The fried meat opens the door for another option: sparkling wine.
-Sparklers are, in general, an excellent pairing for spicy and fried foods, so consider a bottle of Champagne.
-The brut and extra-brut styles might not be the best choice, though, so better go for the off-dry styles.
+In general, sparklers are an excellent pairing for spicy and fried foods, so consider a bottle of Champagne.
+The brut and extra-brut variations might not be the best choice, though, so better go for the off-dry styles.

-With the many different variations, it might be challenging to find a proper curry and wine combination.
+With the many different variations, it might be challenging to find the right curry and wine combination.
 But with the knowledge from this article and a little testing (or tasting), you will surely figure out your favorite wine and curry pairing.